Indiana Drivers License Renewal

 - Drivers older than 85 years of age: two years $7

-When to Renew Your Indiana Driver's License
+Your Indiana Driver's License

 For most Indiana residents, drivers license renewals may be conducted up to one year before the expiration date.
 Non-U.S. residents lawfully in the country on a temporary basis must renew no more than 30 days prior their drivers license expiration date.